wrpinheiro/easy-factory/README.md

 Easy Factory is a great way to create mock data for tests.

-The idea of this project is to have something similar of [Thoughtbot's Factory Girl](https://github.com/thoughtbot/factory_girl), a solution widely adopted for Ruby developers.
+The idea of this project is to have something similar of [Thoughtbot's Factory Girl](https://github.com/thoughtbot/factory_girl), a solution widely adopted for Ruby developers, in the Java world.

-Currently it works only with a limited syntax for factory files.
-The following factories are examples of acceptable definitions.
+Below are some examples of factory definition.

 ```
 factory empty_user, class br.com.easyfactory.model.User
 end
 ```

+This code above creates a factory with name `empty_user` for `User` class but doesn't set any of its attributes.

 ```
 factory simple_user, class br.com.easyfactory.model.User